Smallibs/pilin/README.md

 }
 ```

-Finally, an generalized version can be proposed for any Monad and not only for `Option`.
+Finally, a generalized version can be proposed for any Monad and not only for `Option`.

 ```kotlin
 suspend fun <T> doSomething(m: Monad.API<T>): App<T, Int> =